TBHostGenetics/data_harmonisation/README.md

 for i in {1..22}; do bcftools +impute-info  ${i}.pbwt_reference_impute.vcf.gz  -Oz -o chr${i}_imputed_info.vcf.gz; done
 ```

 We can choose an INFO score threshold to filter out poorly imputed sites.
 We recommend filtering out all SNPs with INFO scores less than 0.8.
 This can be done with BCFTOOLS.
+Again, the INFO score threshold may be adjusted based on the specific requirements of your study.

 ```
 bcftools filter -e 'INFO/INFO<0.8' input.vcf.gz -Oz -o output.vcf.gz
 ```

 We need to check and remove related indivduals within individual datasets before merging.
-The software KING and kinship coefficient is sufficient to identify close relationships between participants who have extensive population strcuture.
+The software KING and kinship coefficient is sufficient to identify close relationships between participants who have extensive population structure.
 Usually up to 2nd Degree relatedness, indicated by a kinship coefficient of 0.0884-0.177.

 ```
 king -b inputfile.bed --kinship --degree2 --prefix outputfile